Heliopolis (ancient Egypt): Ancient

-It was the principal cult center of the solar deity Atum, who came to be identified with Ra and then with Horus as Ra-harakhty.
+Heliopolis was the principal cult center of the solar deity Atum, who came to be identified with Ra and then with Horus as Ra-harakhty.
 The primary temple of the city was known as the "Great House" (Pr Ꜥꜣt *Par ʻĀʾat) or "House of Atum" (Pr I͗tmw *Par-ʼAtāma, פתם).
 Its priests maintained that Atum or Ra was the first being, rising self-created from the primeval waters.
 A decline in the importance of Ra's cult during the Fifth Dynasty led to the development of the Ennead, a grouping of nine major Egyptian deities that placed the others in subordinate status to Ra–Atum.
 The High Priests of Ra are not as well documented as those of other deities, although the high priests of Dynasty VI (c.
 2345 BC) have been discovered and excavated.

 During the Amarna Period of the Eighteenth Dynasty, Pharaoh Akhenaten introduced a kind of henotheistic worship of Aten, the deified solar disc.
 He built a temple named "Elevating Aten" (Wcs I͗tn), whose stones can still be seen in some of the gates of Cairo's medieval city wall.
 The cult of the Mnevis bull, another embodiment of the Sun, also had its altar here.
 The bulls' formal burial ground was situated north of the city.

-In the Septuagint in Exodus 1:11, this city is mentioned as being one of the places that was rebuilt by enslaved Hebrews.
+In the Septuagint in Exodus 1:11, Heliopolis is mentioned as being one of the places that was rebuilt by enslaved Hebrews.
 The store-city Pithom in the same passage is, according to one theory, Heliopolis.
 Today, it is generally believed that Pithom is the archaeological site of either Tell el-Retabeh or Tell el-Maschuta.